zephyrproject-rtos/trusted-firmware-m/docs/design_docs/ff_isolation.rst

 one running at a time and all others are deactivated, the SPM needs to set up necessary regions for each asset type in one partition only.

-There is re-usable code like the C-Runtime and RoT Service API which are same across different partitions.
+There is reusable code like the C-Runtime and RoT Service API which are same across different partitions.
 TF-M creates a Secure Partition Runtime Library (SPRTL) as a specific library shared by the Secure Partition.
 Please refer to :doc:`Secure Partition Runtime Library </design_docs/services/secure_partition_runtime_library>`